kozlov2010ss-code/autonomous-normative-rulemaking/README.md

-The framework derives a closed normative logic from empirical constraints on agent viability and the causal structure of threats, rather than from normative axioms, interpretive judgment, or external evaluation.
+The framework derives a closed normative logic from empirical constraints on agent viability and the causal structure of threats, rather than from normative axioms, interpretive judgment, or external evaluation procedures.

 Regulatory intervention is modeled as a transformation of the space of viable action trajectories available to agents over time.